Our mission

 Transparency and fairness in local government practices

-“The same prudence which in private life would forbid our paying our own money for unexplained projects, forbids it in the dispensation of the public monies.”– Thomas Jefferson
+“The same prudence which in private life would forbid our paying our own money for unexplained projects, forbids it in the dispensation of the public monies.”Thomas Jefferson

-My name is Brian Bordner and I am a long time resident of Northfield.
+My name is Brian Bordner and I am a long time resident and business owner in Northfield.
 Many of you know me for my activism bring to light the corrupt actions of the towns administration and their foolishness in spending and appropriating tax revenues.
 I have been involved in many actions to right the wrongs of local governments and have spoke quite often at annual town meetings.
 Love it or hate it my opinions have made a positive difference for the people who feel victimized by our town administration.

 The Northfield Taxpayers Protection Association was formed by a group of local business owners in 2009 who were concerned about the excess taxation of the residents of Northfield.
 The consensus was that there was a need for an alternative group to enter with discussion of a more financially conservative view of what we are taxed and why.